epfl-ada/ada-2021-project-wasps/README.md

 ## Methods
 For data preprocessing we use TODO
+### Data Preprocessing
+For preprocessing, we exctracted the data of the most popular topics classes (top 1 to top 10 in our experiment) with labels as the dataset for training and test.
+The datasets are stored on google drive and we load them by urls, the structure of sample ```['qoutation', 'label', 'label_num']```
 We use distilBERT from Hugging Face to predict new features based on quotations.

 We will use TODO to final analyses.